Bo Hmu Aung: Panglong Conference

 In 1947, Bo Hmu Aung acted as one of the negotiators of the historical Panglong Conference negotiated with Bamar representative General Aung San and other ethnic leaders.
 All these leaders unanimously decided to join the Union of Burma.
 On the agenda was the united struggle for independence from Britain and the future of Burma after independence as a unified republic.
 The signing is now celebrated as a public holiday, Union Day, in Myanmar.

 Political career

-After independence, Bo Hmu Aung served as a member of parliament, Speaker of the Chamber of Deputies, and a minister in various ministries, such as transport and communication, housing and resettlement and defence.
+After independence, Bo Hmu Aung served as a member of parliament, Speaker of the Chamber of Deputies, and a minister in various ministries, such as transport and communication, housing and resettlement and defense.
 He was detained and put under house arrest many times after the military coup in 1962.
 Released in 1967, he joined U Nu's insurgent PDP in Thailand, but returned to Rangoon after the 1980 amnesty.

 After the 8888 Uprising he formed, with U Nu, the League for Democracy and Peace and signed several public appeals urging the ruling junta to negotiate with the National League for Democracy after its win in the 1990 parliamentary elections.